 Even more so when it's happening by the Pros in the LCS.
 The background shouting and the commentators going apeshit adds a whole new level to the awesome.

 Any time you escape from a gank.
 Bonus awesome if it was against a champion who could change your positioning, like Singed or Blitzcrank.
+More bonus points if post ganking, you escaped a global ult that would've killed you (such as Ashe's, Draven's or Jinx's).

 Every single summoner (yes, that includes you) will have a crowning moment in game.
 It could be your first Pentakill, it could be an amazing game-saving play you made up on the fly, it doesn't matter.
 Some had 5 of them last week, some will get theirs years after starting.
 But at some point or another, you WILL feel like a legend.